Ravus: Your doubts are correct. I once believed it was I who was destined to dispel the darkness. This is proof I was

 Character Alignment may also depend on how they lost their limbs in the first place.
 They could have lost their legs saving a child from a drunk-driven truck, losing their eye trying to rob some old lady, or something as simple as losing a finger or five in the garbage disposal.

-- Played straight in the original Fullmetal Alchemist from 2003.
+- Played straight in the original Fullmetal Alchemist (2003).
 Good guys like Edward and Paninya have streamlined automail which mimics the proportions of normal human limbs to the point that it can pass for the real thing provided the character is wearing long sleeves/pants and gloves/shoes.
 Antagonists, such as Frank Archer or the train bandit, have bulkier automail which is heavily weaponized and impossible to hide.
 The original manga and Brotherhood avert this by including heroic characters like Lan-Fan and Buccaneer whose automail limbs are clearly built for combat.

 - Cowboy Bebop has a variation with two of the main characters.
 Former police officer Jet Black has a mechanical right arm, while ex-assassin Spike Spiegel has a fake eye.
 For the former, it symbolizes his willingness to confront danger and his humility; he could have had the arm reconstructed, but goes with the prosthetic to remind himself to watch himself better.
 For Spike, the prosthetic is a symbol of how he's not fully cut off from his past and is something of a Retired Monster.

 - In the How to Train Your Dragon franchise, artificial limbs are a recurring element among the vikings of the Barbaric Archipelago.
-Due to a harsh environment, savage dragons and even savager vikings, loss of limb is rather commonplace.
+Due to a harsh environment, savage dragons, and even more savage vikings, loss of limb is rather commonplace.